NevenaIvanovic/nevenaivanovic.github.io/_pages/about.md

 My research focuses on understanding how individuals perform and interact to form successful and resilient teams and organizations within high-stakes, stressful, disruptive, and digitally-mediated work environments.
 I am particularly interested in how technology can be effectively integrated into the workplace to complement and enhance both human capabilities and interpersonal interactions.

 My work investigates contexts such as critical infrastructures (water supply, railway systems), human-autonomy teaming environments (UAV operations), emerging work paradigms (virtual hackathons), and controlled environments (experimental group problem-solving).
-I employ quantitative methods, including social network analysis, on large-scale communication, event logs, digital trace and wearable sensor data.
+I employ quantitative methods, including social network analysis, on large-scale communication, and event logs data.

 **Research interests:**

 - Resilience and adaptation
-- Communication and coordination dynamics
+- Communication networks
 - Social network analysis
 - Virtual and distributed teamwork
 - Accelerated innovation
 - Real-time feedback and performance optimization
 - Human-technology interaction
-- Digital transformation